Nautical Law: What is UNCLOS?

 UNCLOS also outlines the duties and responsibilities of Flag States.
 Some countries that exercised this power were Argentina, Canada, Indonesia, Chile, Peru, Norway, Ecuador, and even Saudi Arabia, Egypt, Ethiopia, and Venezuela.

-Such a legal power would also ensure that there would not be any problems between various countries over the oceanic floor and bed space.
+Such a legal power also ensures no problems between various countries over marine resources.

 In a significant way, UNCLOS III paved the way for the now-existing maritime law.